 Live distance production starts with the 5.8G Wi-Fi, allowing H.265 10-bit 422 HDR to be remotely monitored at up to 300m in HD or 75m in 4K.
 This can be received on a companion Ninja Stream, and output to any monitor over the HDMI out in 4K or instantly connected to phones and tablets for client and stakeholder viewing on-set.

 Stream your own way

-The network preset configurations are categorized in the menu system as One-to-One, Many-to-One, One-to-Many, Many-to-Many.
+The network preset configurations are categorized in the menu system as One-to-One, Many-to-One, One-to-Many, and Many-to-Many.
 These can facilitate direct streaming to cloud platforms or to other networked devices.